How to Clean a Microfiber Couch Cheaply and Easily

-- Add Two cups of white distilled vinegar
+- Add two cups of white distilled vinegar

-- Add Two cups of warm water
+- Add two cups of warm water

 - Add four heaped tablespoons of baking soda

-To make the task easier, mix the ingredients in the spray bottle and give the concoction a good shake when finished.
+Mix the ingredients in the spray bottle and give the concoction a good shake when finished.

-For a solvent based cleaner, the task is simpler yet again.
+For a solvent-based cleaner, the task is simpler yet again.
 Simply use isopropanol Alcohol, more commonly known as rubbing alcohol.
 A 70% proof solution should suffice.

 Just pour it into the spray bottle as it is and you're good to go.
 It's often possible to buy it in the spray bottle.